-The detailed accounting policy for credit losses is disclosed in Note 23.
-Likewise, information on the credit quality of investment securities at amortized cost is presented in Note 21.
+The detailed accounting policy for credit losses is disclosed in Note 20.
+Likewise, information on the credit quality of trade receivables is presented in Note 18.

-Note 7 - Investment in subsidiary
+Note 5 - Investment in a subsidiary

 The account pertains to the Company's 100% equity ownership of BPI Securities Corporation (BSC).
 BSC is primarily engaged in the brokerage business of purchase and sale of any and all kinds of shares, bonds, debentures, securities and any and all kinds of properties, either in the Philippines or in any foreign country; to underwrite and distribute securities issued by another person, firm, corporation or association, whether domestic or foreign; and to sell the aforesaid securities to customers and/or to act as broker and/or dealer of securities.